Stress at work: ace stress management in the workplace

 What the HR department can do:

-Also, the HR team can perform surveys regarding the employee satisfaction with the chairs or desks they are using.
+Moreover, the HR team can perform surveys regarding the employee satisfaction with the chairs or desks they are using.
 Having information that there is some shared or common pain regarding the working comfort can bring an easy win.

 Find support

-Coping with high levels of stress is a tremendous task that can be too hard to be handled alone.
+Coping with high levels of stress is a tremendous task that can be too difficult to be handled alone.
 Accepting help from others can be crucial in managing the high levels of stress in daily life.

 Depending on the stress levels and the severity of the situation, the support from friends or family members can be enough.
 If not, one may require support from a skilled psychologist or therapist.
 Some companies have dedicated benefits or teams that help employees of all levels in coping with stress and support them in finding their way to balance.